j-angnoe/simpleschema/simpleschema/README.md

 Use `simpleschema ls` to list all the simpleschema files in a project.
 Use `simpleschema cat` to view the combined output of all the files.

+# Note on FULLTEXT
+if you use fulltext columns, we cannot use temporary tables for comparison.
+It will create a full table postfixed with the term `_simpleschema_tmp`.
+This still needs to be cleaned up at some point.